zacharycohn/acqstack-journeymap/_pages/internal-clients/solicitation-scoping.md

 2. "Off the shelf software" (COTS)
 3. Body shop/staff augmentation

+If you find yourself doing a heavy amount of prototyping and the consulting aspect becomes a much heavier lift than just prepping to process a buy, that's a signal this project might be better done by 18F's Custom Partner Solutions.
+Consider transitioning the project to 18F.

+### How long does this process usually take?
+Weeks to months.

 ### Who is involved in this stage?

 - The client team
 - The Acqstack team
+- Acqusiition Mangagement and Oversight

 ### What needs to happen to get us out of this stage?
 1. Tasks done